Project update: January 2017

 What is the project schedule?

-- Cushman Substation: The substation will be deactivated in the fall of 2016, which means some of its automated functionality will be turned off, but it will still be an energized, functioning component of the utility’s power system.
-The equipment and structures within Cushman Substation fence will be removed at the end of 2017.
+- Cushman Substation: The substation was deactivated in the fall of 2016, which means some of its automated functionality was turned off.
+It is still an energized, functioning component of the utility’s power system.
+The equipment and structures within Cushman Substation fence will be removed at the end of 2018.

-- Construction on N. 21st Street is targeted to start during the spring or summer of 2018.
+- Construction on North 21st Street is targeted to start during the spring of 2018, pending the City’s street design progress.

 What is the project cost?